 The first thing I want to say is that if you are in the stock market right now, it might be wise to get out now, or you are likely to lose your savings again like so many did in the crash of 2008.
 The numbers may drop as far or worse than the last crash and the value of stocks adjusted for inflation are likely to be far worse.

 Japan had the highest savings rate and also has the worst national debt burden is the world.
-The population is rapidly aging so now the elderly will tap into savings and banks will fail or buy-in's will rob savers to bail out the banks like what happened in Cyprus.
+The population is rapidly aging so now the elderly will tap into savings and banks will fail or buy-in's will rob savers to bail-out the banks like what happened in Cyprus.
 Japan has not seen any growth in nearly two decades and it is recession once again.
-The solution the Japaneese came up with in 2013 to get them out of stagnation is to aggressively print new money.
+The leaders of Japan think the solution is to aggressively print new money.
 That is not working.
-That will just destroy the value of the Yen and it could start a currency race to the bottom with reserve banks of other nations that will do likewise in order to protect exports and jobs.
+That will just destroy the value of the Yen and it could start a currency race to the bottom with reserve banks of other nations that will do likewise in order to protect their exports and jobs.

 The expansion in China is in trouble.
 They are very near a debt crises.
 They are way overbuilt and that overbuilding was done by those borrowing from shadow banks.
 The unemployed of the world cannot afford to keep buying their goods.
 Nations know they need to protect their own jobs or there will be great social unrest.
 Therefore, there is great pressure to do something about the cheap exports coming from China.
-Further, this over building by China is built on borrowing and that is likely to put them into crisis when builders cannot borrow more money to keep the job's expansion going.
+This over building by China is built on borrowing and that is likely to put them into crisis when builders cannot borrow more money anymore to keep the job's expansion going.
 China does not have social welfare safety net programs like the West.
-China needs to keep the people in the cities employed or there will be riots and social breakdown if there is a recession.
+China needs to keep the people in the cities employed or there will be riots and social breakdown.

-Argentina has high inflation and once again it is on its way to default, but who in the world wants to bail them out again?
+Argentina has hyper inflation, and once again it is on its way to default, but who in the world wants to bail them out again?

 In the U.S. we cannot keep living like we have twice the income that we really have.
 Just trying to throw more money at the problem like our government has been doing will just make matters worse in the long run because this nation cannot afford to take on more debt.
-Passing the costs of this downturn to some future generation is simply not possible.
-No future generation can possibly pay this huge rapidly increasing debt and soon nobody will be stupid enough to continue to finance our increasingly risky debt at the abnormally low interest rates that came about by illegal actions of the Federal Reserve.
-The Federal Reserve Bank created 4 trillions dollars to buy most of our new recent national debt and mortagage debt with money that they created and that nobody will buy in the future.
+Passing the costs to some future generation is simply not possible.
+No future generation can possibly pay our huge rapidly increasing debt and soon nobody will be stupid enough to continue to finance our increasingly risky debt at the abnormally low interest rates that came about by illegal actions of the Federal Reserve.
+The Federal Reserve Bank created 4 trillions dollars to buy most of our new recent national debt and mortgage debt with money that they created and that nobody will buy in the future.
 It is a Ponzi scheme.
 Our national debt will double in just the time Obama was in office.

-The more there is a risk of a default or currency devaluation the more we are going to be charged in interest to finance our national debt.
+The more there is a risk of a default or of a currency devaluation Interest rates are going to rise.
 We may be able to pay $20 trillion dollars of debt at 3 percent interest with some pain but at 6 percent interest or above for any extended period of time it will cause total economic collapse.
-And unless we go into a full fledged depression interest rates will rise much more than that.

-There is no easy answer to the problem because many people and nations have been living beyond their means for many decades amassing debt and entitlements that cannot be sustained and with their aging populations there is no next generation being rasied that will have the numbers or the ability to pay the bills.
-So now the chickens have come home to roost.
+There is no easy answer to the world debt problem because many people and nations have been living beyond their means for many decades.
+They have been amassing debt and entitlements that cannot be sustained and with their aging populations there is no next generation being rasied that will have the numbers or the ability to pay the bills.
+So now the chickens are coming home to roost.
 The credit line of many nations are maxed out and the young cannot support the entitlements that the old were promised.

 If the spending beyond our means for decades has not been enough, many people in banks are still gambling with your investments.
-They take your money and use it as security to leverage investments worth thirty times that amount.
+They take your money and use it as security to leverage investments worth thirty to a hundred times that amount.
 In 2008 some bubbles burst and many that were gambling lost.
-Some financial institutions got bailed out and some still did not learn their lesson.
-It is even worse today then it was in 2008 the banksters are still gambling with savers money.
+Some financial institutions got bailed but most did not learn their lesson.
+It is even worse today then it was in 2008.
+The world banksters are still gambling with savers money.

-Other big corporations and financial institutions could not pay their debts because of the severe downturn.
-So they either went bankrupt or were declared too-big-to-fail by the government and government bailed them out and took on their debt hoping that someday the paper and the corporations that they took over will regain their value.
+Some big corporations and financial institutions could not pay their debts because of the severe downturn in 2008.
+So they either went bankrupt or were declared too-big-to-fail by our government and the government bailed them out by American's taking on more future debt.

 Things got so bad that since 2008 most banks will not lend anymore on commercial ventures, instead they are either still gambling on markets or they are sitting on their money.
 Nobody wants to lend for economic development because they are afraid that they will never get paid back.
 Many others businesses that could expand will not because they are afraid of higher costs in the future through government taxation and regulation.
 That is one reason people are dropping out of the workforce.
 There are less businesses in America in 2015 than there were before the 2008 crash.

-Another reason for the high unemployment is that the government cannot institute a policy to buy American or they risk a trade war with other nations in the global economy that are also living beyond their means.
+Another reason for the lack of quality jobs is that the government cannot institute a policy to buy American or they risk a trade war with other nations in the global economy that are also living beyond their means.
 The trade war probably is coming anyway because unemployed people of nations will demand that their government do something to protect their jobs and all government can do to keep jobs at home is to allow protectionism.

 That happened in the 1930's and it made a bad recession into a long world depression.
 That now seems to be our future and along with the deflation depression or hyperinflationary depression that is bound to come, it will allow the rise of populist demigods who will convince people that they know who is to blame and that they have all the answers.
 In other words, we are now repeating the same mistakes of the 30's that led to the nationalist socialistic movements and the start of World War II.
 It will not be different this time except the stakes for the world will be much higher.

 The same mistakes in housing in the US are being made all over again.
-I do not think this is a good time to invest in residential real estate unless you plan to really live in the house.
+I do not think this is a good time to invest in residential real estate unless you plan to actually live in the house.
 The recent climb in values will probably be short lived as this country goes back into the next phase of this depression.
-Investment speculators who think we are in recovery are once again buying real estate and driving up prices.
+Foreign investment speculators who think we are in recovery are once again buying real estate and driving up prices.
 The percent of Americans owning their own home is actually still falling and have fallen to 1990's home ownership levels.
 Family income in the United States and hours worked is still falling.
 The recovery is mostly phony and what recovery there seems to be is really built on the Federal Reserve creating more money and more government borrowing.
 The recovery is going to speculators in the top one percent.
 The rich are getting richer and the poor are getting poorer.